 - Second & Fourth Wednesdays: 2:30-4 p.m. (teens only)

 The Imaginarium offers weekly workshops and events featuring guided instruction in arts, crafts, science and technology.
 Check out the library events calendar for the most up to-date information.

-- Make It @ Mead - Craft class for all ages
+- Make It @ Mead - Craft class for ages 8 and up

-- Sunday Crafternoon - Craft projects for adults
+- Craft-Tea Morning - Craft projects for adults

-- Teen Maker - Drop-in maker time for teens
+- Teen Makers - Drop-in maker time for teens